NullNUMMER24/ImageToAscii/README.md

 # Python Libraries
 - https://pypi.org/project/ascii-magic/

-# Setup the environment
+# How to use the script
-1. source venv/bin/activate
-2. pip install Pillow
-3. pip install colorama
+1. Copy the images into the `images_input` folder
+2. Change into to the project folder
+3. Start the venv `source venv/bin/activate`
+4. Execute the script `python ImageToAscii.py`